Accessibility Statement

 The accessibility requirements result from §§ 3 paragraphs 1 to 4 and § 4 of BITV 2.0, which was issued on the basis of § 12d BGG.

-The verification of compliance with the requirements is based on a self-assessment conducted on December 10, 2024 with the BIK BITV Self-Assessment by DIAS GmbH (BITV Self-Assessment).
+The verification of compliance with the requirements is based on a self-assessment conducted in November 2025 and March 2026 with the BIK BITV Self-Assessment by DIAS GmbH (BITV Self-Assessment).
 Furthermore, the website was checked with the WAVE Web Accessibility Evaluation Tool and with Microsoft Accessibility Insights (Accessibility Insights).
-In addition to manual testing using the BITV self-assessment and automated accessibility testing, a manual expert evaluation by a screen reader user took place.
+In addition to manual testing using the BITV self-assessment and automated accessibility testing, a manual accessibility evaluation took place.

 The audit was carried out by innoQ Deutschland GmbH.